 Videoconferenced to: Big Flats, Corning Centerway, Corning Hospital, Ithaca, Owego, Southport, Troy Community Hospital and Wellsboro.
+(Lunch will be provided)

 Presenter: Gary Ginsberg, PhD, Senior Toxicologist, Connecticut Department if Public Health, Hartford, CT

 At the conclusion of this activity, participants should be able to: *Describe how chemicals put into consumer products are evaluated for safety. *Identify which consumer products tend to have the greatest amounts of chemicals of potential concern. *Describe which chemicals to watch for on labels of consumer products. *Identify the types of effects these chemicals can cause including cancer.
 Endocrine disruption, and acute poisoning. *Recognize why children can be most valuable to chemicals in consumer products. *Recall which questions to ask patients regarding their chemical exposure via consumer products.

 This program is intended for: General Internists, Hospitalists, Family Practitioners, Medical Specialists, Physician Assistants, Nurse Practitioners, Nurses, Fellows, Residents, Medical and Nursing Students, and other Ancillary Healthcare Professionals.